ietf-wg-alto/wg-materials/meetings-ietf-alto/ietf-alto-2022.md

  - Discussion regarding proposal FTS and global resource allocation
  - Idea of TCP controller getting all information of the networks and how much bandwidth is used or available, respectively
  - Discussion is related to RUCIO and SIGCOMM NAI
- - Clarification together with San Diego Supercomputer Center
+ - Clarification of cooperation with San Diego Supercomputer Center is intended
  - Question regarding Rucio/FTS interoperation:
     - How much do we as ALTO WG want to be integrated in the routing part?